Fever 333

-Fever 333 (or the Fever 333) is an American rock band formed in Inglewood, California, United States, in July 2017.
-The three-piece band was founded by former Letlive vocalist Jason Aalon Butler, former the Chariot guitarist Stephen Harrison and Night Verses drummer Aric Improta.
+Fever 333 (or the Fever 333) is an American rock band formed in Inglewood, California, in 2017.
+The band was founded by former Letlive vocalist Jason Aalon Butler, former the Chariot guitarist Stephen Harrison and Night Verses drummer Aric Improta.

 The band's debut extended play (EP), Made an America, was released on March 23, 2018.
 The group is signed to Roadrunner Records and 333 Wreckords.
 Their first LP Strength in Numb333rs was released a year later and its second EP Wrong Generation was released in 2020.
+Fever 333 released their second studio album, Darker White, on October 4, 2024.

 Career

 2017–2019: Formation, Made an America and Strength in Numb333rs

 Prior to the disbandment of Letlive, Jason Aalon Butler had met Travis Barker by chance, and decided to spend Super Bowl Sunday with him and John Feldmann.
 The trio spent the day discussing hip hop and afro-punk, which developed into building a concept together of what Butler described as "something a little dangerous that was subservice: musically and in ethos".
 By the time Letlive had broken up, Butler got in contact with Stephen Harrison, whose band the Chariot had disbanded a few years prior.
-Butler and Harrison discussed black people's participation in rock music and the concept for a band that Butler had previously dreamed up.
+Butler and Harrison discussed black people's participation in rock music.

 Fever 333 performed an impromptu pop-up show in a U-Haul truck in the parking lot of the bakery Randy's Donuts in Inglewood, California on July 4, 2017.
 The band performed three brand new unreleased tracks.
 Fever 333 members Jason Aalon Butler, Stephen Harrison, and Aric Improta hinted at the musical project and the show days prior to the midday performance.
 Butler posted a statement upon the announcement of the formation of Fever 333 in an Instagram post.
 "To those of you who want change, here is an offering to start that conversation.
 I've had a lot of people asking me what I'll be doing in the future—here is a taste of that."
 Butler continued, "I love art.
 I love being a musician.
 I love progress.
 And I am no stranger to pushing back if I feel it is necessary.
 This will be an exhibition of all the things I love w/ like minded people for whom I care deeply.
 To all the tired, frustrated, and brave, come join us."
 The band released its debut single, "We're Coming In", accompanied by a music video, which premiered on Alternative Press on August 25, 2017.
 On August 29, the band released another track, titled "Hunting Season", which features an uncredited guest appearance from Travis Barker.
 At the band's first headlining club show on August 31, 2017, and second concert overall, Blink-182 drummer Travis Barker made a surprise appearance performing on the song "Hunting Season" at The Roxy Theatre in West Hollywood.
 On November 3, 2017, the band released the song "Walking in My Shoes".